epifab/automata/README.md

 # Automata

-HERE BE DRAGONS

-playground for scala js + typescript
+Playground for scala js and typescript

 ## Requirements